saikrishnags05/Project-for-Data-to-Decisions/README.md

 ## Detailed Project Work Plan

+Note that tasks are in-order for completion.
+While many tasks can be completed in parallel, those tasks which depend on one another are listed in order for each assignment.
+At a minimum, the group assumes 1 day of work, at minimum, will occur between class dates.
+This estimation will be used to communicate expectations for the task completion, ordered by row, for each assignment.

 | Assignment | Due Date | Task | Assignee | Focus | Effort Estimation |
 | --- | --- | --- | --- | --- | --- |
 | RQs(research questions) | Thu Sep 23 |  |  |  |  |